knjname/docker-jenkins/README.md

 Various parameters are specifiable by specifying ```-e ENVNAME=VALUE```.

-This functionality is provided by run.sh, which runs Jenkins.
+This functionality is provided by run.sh. run.sh runs Jenkins with various options given from ENVs.

 Heres are some of parameters you can specify.